pbrod/nvector/docs/tutorials/whatsnext.rst

 How the documentation is organized
 ==================================

-nvector main documentation is broken up into "chunks" designed to fill different needs:
+The nvector main documentation is broken up into "chunks" designed to fill different needs:

 * The :doc:`introductory material </tutorials/index>` is designed for people new